-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 Colors & Themes Of The Lover Era

-The colors most closely associated with Lover are pastel pink, baby blue, and lilac.
-In this segment of the tour, Taylor wears a custom, bedazzled Versace bodysuit, a sequinned Versace blazer (for "The Man"), and sparkly Louboutin boots.
+The colors most closely associated with Lover are pastel rainbow, and more specifically, pink, baby blue, and lilac.
+In this segment of the show, Taylor wears a custom, bedazzled Versace bodysuit, a sequinned Versace blazer (for "The Man"), and sparkly Louboutin boots.

-If you’re a Lover stan, this is also your time to shine in popstar-ready sequins, blazer dresses, and butterfly and flower motifs.
-For an easy nod to the era, draw a heart around your eye à la Taylor in the album photoshoot.
-Other whimsical and romantic themes are winners here too — just think about the "Me!" music video, which featured cats, a unicorn, princess dresses, candy-colored cowboy boots, and rainbows.
+If you’re a Lover stan, this is also your time to shine in popstar-ready sequins, blazer dresses, and butterfly, heart, and flower motifs.
+For an easy nod to the era, draw a heart around your eye à la Taylor in the album photoshoot or dip your hair tips into some pink or blue dye.
+It's also Swift's most unapologetically LGBT-positive album, as represented in the "You Need To Calm Down" music video, which features incredulity with someone who's "mad when you could be GLAAD?" and directed viewers to support the advocacy group.
+If you're having trouble making up your mind, wearing any form of pastel rainbow or heart-focused attire is your best bet.

 Lover Era DIY Costume Ideas